gnugat/gnugat.github.io/_carew/posts/2014-04-02-tests-cheat-sheet.md

 1. bootstrap the test
 2. then you have to manually implement the test
 3. bootstrap the code from the written tests
-4. then you have to manuall implement the code
+4. then you have to manually implement the code

 ### References: